 Being “typical” we were not bright enough to see there was a clear pattern to his meltdowns.
 After careful consideration and truly mapping out what we were doing, we discovered the pattern.
 Niklas only had a meltdown, which included banging his head against the window in the backseat of the car, when we made a right turn out of our neighborhood.
 Ironically, the only time we turned left was to see two people: his grandparents and his beloved babysitter.
 All right turns were uncertain and caused great confusion and anxiety for Niklas.
 With the support of ABA (applied behavioral analysis), OT (occupational) and PT (physical) therapists, we developed a system of communication that made sense to Niklas and allowed him to better understand what was going to happen.
 From that point forward, we began to train ourselves to see the world through Niklas’s eyes to allow us to better support his growth.

 Soon after, was when our journey began and our mission to finding a cure started to evolve.
 After connecting with Katie Clapp and Mike Tranfaglia, we were convinced as long as we were capable we would do what was needed to spread awareness and raise funds to find a cure.
-Now, just thirteen years after his diagnosis, Niklas is participating in a drug trial.
-We believe we have seen improvements in his speech and his overall connectedness to himself and the world around him during these trials.
+Now, after seventeen years after his diagnosis, Niklas has participated in two drug trials.
+We believe we saw improvements in his speech and his overall connectedness to himself and the world around him during these trials.
 We are eager to see the results from the recent research and hopes another trial is forthcoming.